brettpetch/HacktheNorth2020-/readme.md

 # Senti
 ![screenshot](image)

-This app is written as a journaling application that allows users to journal with ease.
-We use [Vader Sentimant Analysis](https://github.com/vaderSentiment/vaderSentiment-js) to determine the positivity of a set of words with emoji support.
-Here, we put a front and back-end onto it.
-This allows for the user to write a short blurb, then we'll log whether the users experience was positive or negative.
-This data is later mapped into a calendar view with the association of +, - or neutrla (defined by red or green or grey) indicators.
+This app is a journaling application that allows users to journal with ease.
+We use [Vader Sentimant Analysis](https://github.com/vaderSentiment/vaderSentiment-js) to determine the positivity of a set of words with emoji support, then return analytics for users to see how their day went.

+On the backend, we have expressjs for our API endpoint, then have a reactjs front end.
+This allows for our application to evolve and return the useful data to other applications.
+In the future we intend to further develop this app to

 ### Emoticon Support
 Emoticons are a great quick indicator of whether someone had a good or bad day.
 By using Vader, sentimant of these icons is possible.
 This allows us to determine of the user has had either a good or bad experience.